souravCoder1/grade-app/notes.md

 # CascadeType:

+In Hibernate, cascade types are used to specify how changes to a parent entity should affect its child entities.
+There are several cascade types available, each with its own purpose.

 * Cascade types in JPA are used to define how changes made to a parent entity are automatically propagated to its related child entities.
 This helps to simplify data management and maintain data consistency within your application.